Rian1010/Language-Learners-App/README.md

     return render_template('register.html')
 ```
 This is the code that I had tried at first for the registration functionality from the video.
-It gave me an idea of how to get new inputed user information and grab their given details and how to create a session, all if the user did not exist in the database already.
-Otherwise, if those details did match, the new user would not be able to register with that information.
-This code did not work, so I used print statements to try to debug it and researched more about it, but the sources that I found became quite complicate and I had little time to finish the project, as it was one of the last things that I was trying to do.
+It gave me an idea of how to get new inputed user information, grab their given details and how to create a session, all if the user did not exist in the database already.
+Otherwise, if those details did match, the new user would not be able to registrate with that information.
+This code did not work, so I used print statements to try to debug it and researched more about it, but the sources that I found became quite complicated and I had little time to finish the project, as it was one of the last things that I was trying to do.
 Therefore, I was trying to find another easier way to do it, although I liked that it would be so easy to encrypt passwords in the database through bcrypt.

 On the other hand, I had also tried to make a login functionality by using the same video for bcrypt and it worked!
 Here is the code that I had firstly used with bcrypt: